Lemuel Grant: After the war

 The most important shopping area in town was Broad Street and Market Street which were separated by the railroads.
 A wooden bridge had been built to span the distance; when it burned, Grant designed and built a new one which was completed in July 1865.
 He was superintendent of the Western & Atlantic and Atlanta & West Point Railroads.
 In June 1867, he was on the first committee to name streets in Atlanta with Winship and former mayor William Ezzard.
 In 1870, he was part of the committee to lure Oglethorpe University to Atlanta from Midway.
 In 1873, he organized the Bank of the State of Georgia.
 Throughout the 1870s he represented the Third Ward in council and served on the Atlanta Board of Education and in the 1880s he served as water commissioner [Correction: His son John A, served as water commissioner ].
-In 1882 he donated roughly 100 acre in Land Lot 43 for Grant Park, current home of the Cyclorama and ZooAtlanta, later named in his honor, and the deed was issued May 17, 1883.
+In 1882 he donated roughly 100 acre in Land Lot 43 for Grant Park (currently home of ZooAtlanta and formerly the Cyclorama), which was later named in his honor, and the deed was issued May 17, 1883.

 In 1884, he chartered Westview Cemetery with former mayor James W. English where he was buried after his death in 1893, a highly respected founding father of Atlanta.